-COMING SOON
+COMING SOON (still compiling this page)

 - Research.
 If doing a script about a Bible story, it's very easy to think we know the story, but often there are myths and variations in the casual re-telling of well known Bible stories.
 Make sure you go back to the Bible and get a refresher on exactly what is written.
 To some degree minor facts being wrong won't matter, especially considering you're probably creating an imagined set of actions and dialogue, but in getting facts right you not only help teach the actual story, but the scholars in the room will be less distracted without seeing common misconceptions shared.
 So, while the overall message is the most important part of your script, getting key facts rights is what can take your script to a higher level.